 Air travel is fast.
 Getting into the air, not always the case.
 Security lines, check-ins, delays – sometimes travelers have no shortage of downtime at airports.

 For travelers at Chicago’s O’Hare International Airport, this idle time soon could be converted into vendor discounts thanks to a team of DeVry University students.

-As part of O’Hare Airport’s 75th anniversary events, 11 DeVry students were challenged to create “Fly with Butch O’Hare,” a mobile game set inside the iconic airport.
+As part of O’Hare Airport’s 75th anniversary events, 11 DeVry students were challenged to create “Fly with Butch O’Hare,” a game set inside the iconic airport.
 In the game, users can collect points, answer trivia and earn discounts to participating O’Hare stores and restaurants.
-A “beta” release of the game was showcased in August outside the Butch O’Hare Museum in the airport’s Terminal 2, with a full release slated for later this year.
+A “beta” release of the game was showcased in August outside the Butch O’Hare Museum in the airport’s Terminal 2, with a full Kiosks release slated to roll out Thanksgiving week.

 While business owners inside the terminal were excited about the game’s abilities to engage travelers and increase exposure for their stores and restaurants, the project offered the students a real-world test of what they learn in the classroom.

 “It was pretty exciting,” says Sheliza Keshwani, a senior in computer information systems & database management specialization.
 “We were initially divided into front-end and back-end teams.
 So you were either developing the game itself, or you could be integrating the database and doing the administrative work.”

 For senior cyber security major Anegla Deardurff, “Fly with Butch O’Hare” meant showcasing her pen-testing skills in order to ensure the game, network and users’ information was secure.
 Meanwhile, Tinu Mathew, a senior in the computer information systems program, built the back-end for user registration.